delos19/ME490_Codes/README.md

 2) This project requires an Atmel Ice to program the chip
 3) When connecting, the indicator nub faces inwards towards the ATMEGA328P chip

-How to edit the code
+How to edit the code:
 1) Open the project file in atmel studio to edit the code
 2) Open "Test_Bed.cpp".
 This is the main program that controls the project